nzoschke/gofaas/docs/worker-functions.md

 # Go Worker Functions
 ### With Lambda, S3 and CloudWatch Events

 Lambda isn't just for HTTP functions.
-Another application of a Go Lambda function is one that we can invoke manually or automatically to do some work.
-To accomplish this we need the Lambda Invoke API, [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) and something to work on such as an S3 bucket.
+Another application of a Go Lambda function is one that we will invoke manually or automatically to do some work.
+To accomplish this we need something to work against such as an S3 bucket, and the the Lambda Invoke API or [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) to trigger our worker.

 ## Go Code